Come Sail Away: Reception

 Cash Box said that "a solitary voice introduces the melody to light piano accompaniment" and that then "the pure fury of the drum, guitar and vocal explosion that follows will pleasantly startle expectations."
 Record World said that "The melody here is most appealing; the message of escape seems just right for the spirit of the seventies."

-Classic Rock critic Malcolm Dome rated "Come Sail Away" as Styx 7th greatest song, calling it "one of the all time great power ballads."
+Classic Rock critic Malcolm Dome rated "Come Sail Away" as Styx's 7th greatest song, calling it "one of the all time great power ballads."

 In the United States, "Come Sail Away" reached #8 on Billboard and spent two weeks at #9 on Cash Box.
 The song also peaked at #9 in Canada.
 On superstation WLS-AM in their home city of Chicago, the song spent two weeks at #3 and was ranked at #26 for the year.